digital business

 Digital documents represent a new balance in the relationship between business and IT, one that benefits both sides of the equation.

-3. Rich and interactive
+Rich and Interactive

 Unlike other document forms, digital documents support rich media composition and publishing, enabling you to include video, hotlinks, maps, interactive graphs, and more.